Heavy Is the Hyphen: The Letters

 player and Speakers

-Session One: Dear God, Dear Stars, Dear Trees
+Session 1: Dear God, Dear Stars, Dear Trees